 Advisory Committee on Immunization Practices (ACIP),2012

-This image depicts a female infant who presented to a clinic
+This image depicts a female infant who presented to a clinic suffering from what was diagnosed as pertussis. provided by CDC. |

 Pertussis is a highly communicable, vaccine-preventable disease due to